The best way to learn French starts right at home.

 You can learn French right from that spot.

 No need to visit a tutor or sign up for a language course.
 Those can be great, but if you’re the kind of person who just wants to learn in their PJs on their own schedule, you’re looking for a method that’s a little closer to home.

 With the right mindset and great (often free!) resources, you can study to fluency without setting foot outside (but it’s probably a good idea to take breaks to see your friends… go grocery shopping… keep going to work…).

-Before we delve into the best way to learn French at home, let’s take a look at why learning French in your natural habitat can be so useful.
+Before we delve into the best way to learn French on your own, let’s take a look at why learning French in your natural habitat can be so useful.

 Why Learn French at Home?